 - Territorial disputes

-In general, the larger a parrot is, the more expensive and challenging it is to keep, train, and handle.
-However, larger parrots can also pick up more words and tricks and show a broader range of emotions.
+The larger a parrot, the more challenging it’ll be to care for, train, and handle.
+However, larger parrots can learn more words and tricks and show a broader range of human-like emotions.

 What Is A Good Parrot For A Beginner?

-These tiny parrots are known for their colorful plumage and large flocks.
-Tremendously social, they are very friendly and affectionate when handled and trained properly.
-Budgies are famous for learning quite an extensive vocabulary.
+These small parrots have colorful plumage and are sweet-natured.
+Tremendously social, they’re very friendly and affectionate when handled once they’ve been trained properly.

 - Two males